Spreewald Travel Guide: 10 Things to Do in Spreewald, Germany

 Types of Stays

-4. Budget Hostels: Rare but exist in bigger towns; good for backpackers, though you lose some local charm.
+4. Budget Hostels: Very rare.
+You sleep in a metal bunk bed and sacrifice privacy, though you lose some local charm.

 Amenities & Considerations